jiho/discr/README.md

 ### Analyse data

-Again, open R in your working directory (or open the RStudio project) and load `discusr`
+Again, open R in your working directory (or open the RStudio project) and load `discr`

-    library("discusr")
+    library("discr")

 Check available data with